Andy Ibáñez Player Props: Tigers vs. Diamondbacks

 Andy Ibáñez At The Plate

-- Ibanez is hitting .177 with six doubles, two home runs and three walks.
+- Ibanez has six doubles, two home runs and three walks while batting .173.

-- In 31 games played this year, he has hit a homer in two of them.
+- He has gone deep in two of 32 games played this season, and in 2% of his plate appearances.

-- Ibanez has driven in a run in seven games this season (22.6%), including one multiple-RBI game.
+- In seven games this season, Ibanez has picked up an RBI, with more than one RBI once.

-- He has scored at least once eight times this season (25.8%), including one multi-run game.
+- In eight of 32 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.